 It was funny how much I struggled reading aloud, because I was known at school to be an actor.
-I studied drama since year 8, did school plays and never got anything less than an A+ for all my oral presentations in class.
+I studied drama since the eighth grade, did all the school plays and never got anything less than an A+ for oral presentations in class.
 It wasn’t the performance element, but the fear of being stupid.
 That fear was what made me stumble.

 Breaking a habit like this, one that journeys right back into those formative, spongey years of primary school takes work.
 Some in the ‘feel the fear and do it anyway’ camp might advocate getting a part in a local play reading and just doing it: facing the fear.
 This may just cure me, but the simplest approach: make reading aloud a nightly habit.
 If reading isn’t already a nightly habit sort that out first.
 I hate it, but make a rule of reading the first three pages aloud before you go back to silent reading.

 It’s a small change, but it might just get me the role.
 And save me some money on deodorant.